 Lyme Disease UK was invited to organise an awareness event which was held at the Scottish Parliament on 14th June 2017.
 Alexander Burnett MSP kindly sponsored this event & lodged a motion, “Lyme disease, a need to do more” which achieved cross party support and was debated in Parliament just before the event.
 Watch the debate here.

 The drop-in awareness event was attended by approximately 100 people which included many Scottish MSPs, members of the Lyme Disease UK team, doctors with experience of treating Lyme, representatives from outdoor and recreational organisations as well as patients and carers.
 Attendees were informed about issues regarding prevention, testing, diagnosis and treatment of Lyme disease.
 There were speeches from Alexander Burnett MSP who chaired the event as well as Natasha Metcalf, co-founder of LDUK, Dr Joshua Berkowitz and Lorraine Murray, a Scottish patient and member of LDUK.
+The speeches can be found in the videos below.

 LDUK awareness materials were distributed and the rolling presentation below was displayed in order to highlight facts about the disease and to share patient stories.